 - Smoke with a thick smoke for 2 1/2 hours at around 130F - 140F.

 - Bake with a thin smoke at around 167F - 194F for 20 minutes, or until the internal temperature reaches 154F-158F.
-This step is much easier to accomplish in a convection oven, without smoke naturally.
+This step is much easier to accomplish in a oven or a warm water bath, see the notes below.

 - Chill to 64F and refrigerate.